Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Probabilistic Soft Logic

 In arithmetic rules, atoms can also be modified with coefficients.
 These coefficients can be hard-coded.
 As a simple example, in the rule

 the property \texttt{Susceptible/1}, which represents the degree to which a patient is susceptible to a particular disease, must be at least the average value of two biomarkers.

-PSL also supports two pieces of coefficient-defining syntax.
-The first piece of coefficient syntax is a cardinality function that counts the number of terms substituted for a sum variable.
-Cardinality functions enable rules that depend on the number of substitutions in order to be scaled correctly, such as averaging.
+PSL also supports two forms of coefficient-defining syntax.
+The first form of coefficient syntax is a cardinality function that counts the number of terms substituted for a sum variable.
+Cardinality functions enable rules that depend on the number of substitutions in order to be scaled correctly, such as when averaging.
 Cardinality is denoted by enclosing a sum variable, without the \texttt{+}, in pipes.
 For example, the rule

 defines the \texttt{Friendliness/1} property of a person \texttt{X} in a social network as the average strength of their outgoing friendship links.
-In cases in which \texttt{Friends/2} is not symmetric, we can extend this rule to sum over both outgoing and incoming links:
+In cases in which \texttt{Friends/2} is not symmetric, we can extend this rule to sum over both outgoing and incoming links as follows.

-The second piece of coefficient syntax is built-in coefficient functions.
+The second form of coefficient syntax is built-in coefficient functions.
 The exact set of supported functions is implementation specific, but standard functions like maximum and minimum should be included.
 Coefficient functions are prepended with \texttt{@} and use square brackets instead of parentheses to distinguish them from predicates.
 Coefficient functions can take either scalars or cardinality functions as arguments.
-For example, the following rule for matching two sets of constants requires that the sum of the \texttt{Matched/2} atoms be the minimum of the sizes of the two sets:
+For example, the following rule for matching two sets of constants requires that the sum of the \texttt{Matched/2} atoms be the minimum of the sizes of the two sets.

 Note that PSL's coefficient syntax can also be used to define constants, as in this example.

 So far we have focused on using arithmetic rules to define templates for linear constraints, but they can also be used to define hinge-loss potentials.
 For example, the following arithmetic rule prefers that the degree to which a person \texttt{X} is extroverted (represented with \texttt{Extroverted/1}) does not exceed the average extroversion of their friends: